-IMPORTANT NOTE: While all attempts are made to keep this information current, we strongly suggest that you utilize the American Medical Association's CPT website resources here.
+IMPORTANT NOTE: While all attempts are made to keep this information current, we strongly suggest that you consult with experts in coding and reimbursement to determine specifics regarding your practice.
 Please review our disclaimer concerning the content of this page.
+(REV 1/2015)

-Coding and Reimbursement Guidelines For Thera-Band and Biofreeze Products
+Coding and Reimbursement Guidelines For TheraBand, Biofreeze and Cramer Products

 Payors require specific documentation for reimbursement of rehabilitation services and supplies.
 Clinicians may legally bill for services and supplies based on their state's practice acts.
 You should contact payors to determine approved provider types, coverage & benefits, authorization requirements, as well as codes allowed and forms necessary to submit a claim.